ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 In fact, $1.772819^2 \approx 3.143$.

-## The Black-Scholes stochastic equation
+## Option pricing using the Black-Scholes model

 ---